ec0lint/ec0lint/docs/rules/nonblock-statement-body-position.md

 This rule aims to enforce a consistent location for single-line statements.

 Note that this rule does not enforce the usage of single-line statements in general.
-If you would like to disallow single-line statements, use the [`curly`](/docs/rules/curly.md) rule instead.

 ### Options